Decision Trees and the Random Forest

 from sklearn.ensemble import RandomForestClassifier

-1. Select features and prepare data: you will predict the species of the penguins.
+1. Just like the Decision Tree, you will predict the species of the penguins.